maread99/beanahead/README.md

 ## Alternative packages
 The beancount community offers a considerable array of add-on packages, many of which are well-rated and maintained.
 Below I've noted those I know of with functionality that includes some of what `beanahead` offers.
 Which package you're likely to find most useful will come down to your specific circumstances and requirements - horses for courses.
 * [beancount-import](https://github.com/jbms/beancount-import) - an importer interface.
 Functionality provides for adding expected transactions directly to the main ledger and later merging these with imported transactions via a web-based UI.
 It requires implementing the importer interface and doesn't directly provide for regular expected transactions.
-But, if that import interface works for you then you'll probably want to be using beancount-import.
-(If you need the regular trasactions functionality provided by beanahead, just use beanahead to generate the transactions, copy them over to your ledger and let beancount-import handle the subsequent reconcilation.)
+But, if that import interface works for you then you'll probably want to be using `beancount-import`.
+(If you need the regular trasactions functionality provided by `beanahead`, just use `beanahead` to generate the transactions, copy them over to your ledger and let `beancount-import` handle the subsequent reconcilation.)

 If you can recommend any other alternative package please raise a PR to add it here.

 ## `beancount` recommendations
 If you don't already, it worth trying out a beancount syntax-highlighter extension.
 Have a look at the ['Editor Support' section of the Awesome Beancount](https://github.com/siddhantgoel/awesome-beancount#editor-support) repo to see if there's one available for your prefered editor.

 More broadly, [awesome-beancount][awesome] is a great refrence for all things beancount.
-FWIW, these are my most-awesome of [awesome-beancount][awesome]:
+FWIW, these are my most-awesome of awesome-beancount:
 * [Siddharnt Goel's blog post](https://sgoel.dev/posts/how-you-can-track-your-personal-finances-using-python/) uses `beancount` examples to explain Plain Text Accounting and double-entry accounting.
 A great introduction to these concepts.
 * [reds-rants](https://reds-rants.netlify.app/personal-finance/the-five-minute-ledger-update/) offers a comprehensive set of blogs on everything importing.
 It's tremendous.
-* [smart_importer](https://github.com/beancount/smart_importer) import hooks that include auto-completion of postings based on machine-learning trained on past entries.
+* [smart_importer](https://github.com/beancount/smart_importer) offers import hooks that include one for auto-completion of postings based on machine-learning trained on past entries.
+Smart stuff indeed.
-* [beancount-import](https://github.com/jbms/beancount-import) importer interface.
+* [beancount-import](https://github.com/jbms/beancount-import) is an importer interface.
 If it works for you to be locked into an importer interface, this is a great one to be locked into.

 ## License